matloff/regtools/UnbalancedClasses.md

 mean that we will always guess that the new case is not fraudulent.

 With this approach, we'd miss all the fraudulent cases.
-There aren't many of them, but even the small number of cases can cause big damage.
+There aren't many of them, but even the small number of cases can cause big damage, so it is definitely an important issue.
 Yet **the solution is not to force the data to be balanced.**

 Instead, we *could* formally assign loss values to the two kinds of error, i.e. false positives and false negatives, from the fraud point of view.